harveyramer/harvey-ramer-blog/src/article/three-ways-to-boost-website-results.md

 ## What To Expect from Your Website

-According to a 2019 [Bright Local](https://www.brightlocal.com/research/google-analytics-for-local-businesses-study/) study of more than 11,000 companies, business websites get **50% of their visitors** from search engine queries.
+According to a 2019 Bright Local[^1] study of more than 11,000 companies, business websites get **50% of their visitors** from search engine queries.
 This _organic_ traffic does not cost business owners any money. **37% of their visitors** are _direct_, which means the user knew their web domain or followed a link in an email or text message.
 About **10% of their visitors** are _referrals_ from a link embedded in another website. **Only a small percentage** of their visitors discover them on social media.
 Social media marketing, especially, has growth potential.

 Most small businesses shun paid search advertising.
 That oversight may cost them.
 Even micro-enterprises can use it to attract a ready supply of ready-to-buy visitors.
 While we are bullish on search engine advertising, we recommend caution.
 Only when your website engages users will there be a return on investment.
 Your average sale value impacts the advertising strategy you choose.
 With a higher average sale value and profit margin, you have more room to experiment with paid search.